Instructor: Jen Blood

 Fee: MWPA Member $65 | Nonmember $125

-+ SUBMIT After registering, participants are asked to submit a manuscript (the first chapter of a novel or work-in-progress) of up to 2,000 words by no later than 9:00 a.m. on February 2.
-Please email the manuscript to firstname.lastname@example.org with the subject line: “BLOOD WORKSHOP MSS.”
++ SUBMIT After registering, participants with completed manuscripts are asked to submit their author bio and book blurb for in-class feedback by no later than 9:00 a.m. on April 12.
+Please email the bio & blurb as attachments (Word files are preferred, but PDFs are acceptable) to firstname.lastname@example.org with the subject line: “BLOOD WORKSHOP.”

 ADVANCE REGISTRATION REQUIRED